 03/2014 – 02/2017

-The SmartReFlex project aims at increasing the diffusion of smart and flexible district heating and cooling (DHC) grids and systems, based on high shares of renewable energy sources (RES), in European cities.
+The SmartReFlex project aimed at increasing the diffusion of smart and flexible district heating and cooling (DHC) grids and systems, based on high shares of renewable energy sources (RES), in European cities.

-Six regions in four countries (Germany, Ireland, Italy and Spain) will implement, legislative and organisational measures for promoting high-RES DHC.
+Six regions in four countries (Germany, Ireland, Italy and Spain) implemented, legislative and organisational measures for promoting high-RES DHC.

-In order to assure a correct implementation of these measures a regional task force on high-RES DHC will be set up in each participating region.
+In order to assure a correct implementation of these measures a regional task force on high-RES DHC was set up in each participating region.

-An ambitious capacity building activity will be carried out, aiming at involving the key stakeholders in the regions and also at national level in the participating countries.
+An ambitious capacity building activity was carried out, aiming at involving the key stakeholders in the regions and also at national level in the participating countries.

 Results and perspectives

 The project has stimulated the development of renewable district heating projects in the six regions in Spain, Italy, Germany and Ireland.

 A number of case studies have been elaborated and some of these are continuing development towards implementation.